Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-\begin{proof} (i) Up to replacing $\cY$ be an \'etale presentation and $\cX$ by the corresponding 2-pull-back, we may assume that $\cY$ is a scheme.
-In particular, if $f$ is an open immersion, then the result follows from the case of schemes, which is a recent result of Gabber \cite{Gabbercd}.
-This implies (ii) by the distinguished triangle \eqref{e.dist2}.
+\begin{proof} \begin{itemize} \item[\ref{p.cdim1}] The second assertion follows from the first one by an argument similar to the proof of Proposition \ref{p.pbc} \ref{p.pbc2}.
+To show the first assertion, up to replacing $\cY$ by an \'etale presentation and $\cX$ by the corresponding 2-pullback, we may assume that $\cY$ is a scheme.
+In particular, if $f$ is an open immersion, then the result follows from the case of schemes, which is a result of Gabber \cite[Corollary 1.4]{ILOXVIIIA}.
 In the general case, we proceed by induction.
 Let $j\colon\cU\to \cX$ be a dominant open immersion with $\cU$ separated over $S$ and let $i$ be a complementary closed immersion.
-Applying $Rf_*$ to \eqref{e.dist2} and induction hypothesis to $fi$, we are reduced to prove that $(fj)_*$ has finite cohomological dimension.
+Applying $Rf_*$ to \eqref{e.dist2} and induction hypothesis to $fi$, we are reduced to prove that $R(fj)_*$ has finite cohomological dimension.
 In other words, we may assume $\cX$ separated over $S$.
-By the factorization \ref{p.comp}, we are then reduced to two cases: (a) $f$ is an open immersion; (b) $f$ is proper.
-Case (a) is known and (b) follows from \ref{p.cd}.
+By the factorization in Proposition \ref{p.comp}, we are then reduced to two cases: (a) $f$ is an open immersion; (b) $f$ is proper.
+Case (a) has been proven above and case (b) follows from Lemma \ref{p.cd}.